alankrantas/alankrantas/notes/investigations.md

 Qin's correspondence address is the same as EBC UK.
 It's not clear that if Qun remains a person with significant control directly over EBC UK.

-Huazheng Qin had published at least two papers: "Self-Adaptive Cloud Pricing Strategies with Markov Prediction and Data Mining Method" (2012) and "A Graph-based Recommendation across Heterogeneous Domains" (2015).
+Huazheng Qin had published at least two papers:
+- "Self-Adaptive Cloud Pricing Strategies with Markov Prediction and Data Mining Method" (2012)
+- "A Graph-based Recommendation across Heterogeneous Domains" (2015)

 Qin is also the director of **EBC Tech LTD.** or **EBC Tech Limited**.
-(May 2020, CR No. 2944304), located in Hong Kong, which describes itself as "a technology enterprise specializing in application software customization development and data mining."
-EBC Tech LTD.'s website shares a similar logo to EBC Financial Group on its website, and the Forex trading speed is indeed one of the strong suit of the latter.
-Very possibly that EBC Tech Limited built the Forex system used by EBC Financial Group.
+(May 2020, CR No. 2944304), located in Hong Kong, which describes itself as "a technology enterprise specializing in application software customization development and data mining".
+The website logo is the same style as EBC Financial Group.

-More interestingly, a lof of press releases (with multiple Asian language versions) from EBC Financial Group - especially on EIN Presswire - include a line states **"NEWS PROVIDED BY EBC Tech Limited"**:
+Interestingly, a lof of press releases from EBC Financial Group on EIN Presswire include a line states **"NEWS PROVIDED BY EBC Tech Limited"**, for example:

 ```
 EBC Financial Group Highlights the Transformative Role of AI in Global Trading and Thailand's Economic Landscape